minprog/app-studio/20 iOS/50 Week 5A/10 Content.md

 Our main goal for this course is getting you some in-depth experience on important aspects of creating **good quality** apps.
 You'll practice with various techniques every week.
 For this week, make sure you try, as much as possible, to create an app that excels in these respects:

-- layout, margins, compatibility with multiple tablet sizes
+- layout, margins, compatibility with multiple phone sizes
 - basic code quality such as comments, names, consistency and design
 - easy to use, no odds and ends